vikaslalwani/vikaslalwani.github.io/_posts/2020-12-23-kubernetes.md

 ---
-title: "Post: Quote"
+title: "Kubernetes"
 categories:
   - Blog
+  - Kubernetes
 tags:
+  - index
+  - kubernetes
-  - Post Formats
+  - k8s
 ---
+> Under Construction

+> Placeholder for AKubernetes index.

 > Only one thing is impossible for God: To find any sense in any copyright law on the planet.